Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 What about for the larger ships, Greg like the 11 Ks or the 14 Ks or those sorts of sizes?
 What's a good market source for that?
 Or what sort of things are you seeing in terms of rates?
 Are they rising quite rapidly or not?

 There has not been any activity or sort of any serious activity for like 14,000 TEU vessels, the 14,000 TEUs which we have, we have them chartered for close to 46,000 up until 2026.
 So and there are no ships coming of charter of that large sizes, anytime soon January.
-So it's the 8.5, the 9.5, it may be some 11,000 in the future.
+So, it's the 8.5, the 9.5, it may be some 11,000 in the future.
 We have some 11,000 TEUs of charter next year, middle-next year.

 So, I'm afraid that the market there, the market activity where it’s extremely changed.
-So and this is the reason you don't find any data.
+So, and this is the reason you don't find any data.
 However, I have to say that, considering today's supply and demand dynamics, I think it would be fair to say that generally, should some of those ships can off charter.
 Today, the market for those things would be very, very receptive from the liner’s perspective.

 JM: Yeah, certainly makes sense.
-Great and of course, I follow all the containership companies.
-So just trying to get every bit of information I can on this call.
+Great, and of course, I follow all the containership companies.
+So, just trying to get every bit of information I can on this call.
 I know you have a couple of 11 K's up next year.
 I think the first one is Tainaro and the Sounio, if I'm saying that right, I think they're both up in March.
 Is there a sort of…

 GZ: Correct.